 - 18 E-prescribing assist, monitor and report

 - 21 Training understand and act

+- 23 What can be done locally

 - 26 Appendices

-- 77 References
+- 27 References

 Executive summary

 When people with Parkinson's don't get their medication on time, it can leave them unable to move, get out of bed, swallow, walk or talk.
 In the most severe cases, this can lead to Parkinsonismhyperpyrexia syndrome (muscle rigidity, fever, reduced consciousness and impacts aspects of the nervous system), which can be fatal.